Eagle Engineering Center (EEC)

 Engineering Instructor

-Washburn teaches Intro to Engineering and Principles of Engineering at Westside!
+Washburn teaches Intro to Engineering, Principles of Engineering and CIM at WCHS!

 Washburn has taught Engineering at Westside since 2021.
 He received his Bachelor's in Economics from the University of Oregon and a Bachelor's in Information Technology from Oregon Tech.